opencontainers/umoci/doc/site/quick-start/rootless.md

 umoci has first class support for [rootless containers][rootlesscontaine.rs], and in particular it supports rootless unpacking.
-This means that an unprivileged user can unpack and repack and image (which is not traditionally possible for most images), as well as generate a runtime configuration that can be used by runc to start a rootless container.
+This means that an unprivileged user can unpack and repack an image (which is not traditionally possible for most images), as well as generate a runtime configuration that can be used by runc to start a rootless container.